Mycrosys/portfolio-project-5-peppermint/README.md

 - The [Cloud Upload Icon](http://simpleicon.com/cloud-upload-2.html) is a by me modified version of a picture found on [Simple Icon](http://simpleicon.com/).

 - The Sites Favicon next to the Websites Name in the Tab was created by me with the use of the above-mentioned Leaf Logo and Gimp.

+- Images used in the bug reports come from [Lorem Picsum](https://picsum.photos/).

 ### Code